 A trust is considered resident in Gibraltar where it has one or more beneficiaries who are ordinarily resident for tax purposes in Gibraltar (excluding Category 2 individuals).
-A Gibraltar resident trust is subject to taxation in Gibraltar at the standard rate of tax for individuals.
+A Gibraltar resident trust is subject to taxation in Gibraltar at the rate 10%.
 A Gibraltar trust which has non-resident beneficiaries is not subject to taxation in Gibraltar and all of its income (with the exception of income from a trade which has accrued in and derived from Gibraltar) may be accumulated free of tax in Gibraltar.